sdondley/ClimateChangeChat/perl.md

             * can't tap into debug interface provided by perl
                 * I just use `print 'hi';` as my goto debugging tool, anyway
                     * or `print 'fuck you';` when I'm frustrated
-                * not a big loss for me
+                    * so not a big loss for me
     * P:LS is older
         * but seems to have some kinks (see below)
     * they seem more similar than different